(Peninsula Energy 100%)

 The Company has now employed state-of-the-art petrographic investigation techniques to reveal important mineralogical differences and to investigate the possibility of using alternative solution chemistries to boost the uranium recovery potential of the project.

 Laboratory scale tests were conducted to screen representative Lance Project core samples for amenability to alternative lixiviant solutions, notably both mild sulphuric and citric acid.
 The results of these tests were very encouraging and indicate that the uranium bound within the host rock during the secondary alteration event can be released into solution.
 The initial laboratory tests returned enriched solution grades averaging 295 mg/L with uranium recovery averages at 95% through 25 pore volumes treated.
 By way of comparison the uranium recoveries of recent comparable tests using an alkaline solution on Lance core averaged 35% recovery through 25 pore volumes (40% recovery achieved after 25 pore volumes during project to date operations).
 To obtain further confidence in the indicative results, the initial laboratory tests were duplicated and refined.
-Further test work also simulated post-leach groundwater restoration efforts.
+Column leach tests including simulated post-leach groundwater restoration were conducted in the June 2018 quarter with results indicating that the quality of the affected groundwater can be returned to existing target restoration values following the use of lower pH in-situ recovery solutions.

 Lance Projects Operational Performance